 Costly Insurance – Show proof of SR-22 insurance

-Treatment – 30-month alcohol treatment programme
+Treatment – 30-month alcohol treatment program

 Community Service – Minimum of 30 days

-Not only do you face the possibility of all of these consequences, you could potentially lose your job, many employers won’t hold your job while you spend time in jail, consequently making it more difficult to pay fines and fees.
+Not only do you face the possibility of all of these consequences, but you could also potentially lose your job, many employers won’t hold your job while you spend time in jail, consequently making it more difficult to pay fines and fees.
 In addition to this, you may have even greater difficulty getting a new job.
 Having multiple DUI’s on your record may affect an employers decision to hire you.

 If you have been convicted with a DUI, contact a qualified DUI defense attorney today.
 For a free consultation call 520-222-2222, don’t fight your charges alone.